 - Joint warfare analysis

 Evans received his commission in 1984 as a distinguished graduate of the Air National Guard Academy of Military Science.
 He has commanded at the detachment, squadron, group and wing levels.
-His operational flying assignments include instructor weapon systems officer in the RF-4 Phantom II; instructor and evaluator navigator in the KC-135 Stratotanker; and evaluator Airborne Emergency Actions Officer (AEAO) in the E-6B Airborne Command Post.
+His operational flying assignments include instructor weapon systems officer in the RF-4 Phantom II; instructor and evaluator navigator in the KC-135 Stratotanker; and evaluator Airborne Emergency Action Officer (AEAO) in the E-6B Airborne Command Post.
 His staff assignments include:

 - Wing-level operations, plans, tactics and personnel assignments